OISF/suricata/doc/userguide/what-is-suricata.rst

 What is Suricata
 ================

 Suricata is a high‑performance engine that provides Network Intrusion Detection (IDS), Intrusion Prevention (IPS), and Network Security Monitoring (NSM).
-Suricata is open source and is maintained and developed by the Open Information Security Foundation (OISF), a community‑run non‑profit organization.
+Suricata is open source and is maintained and developed by the Open Information Security Foundation (OISF,https://oisf.net), a community‑run non‑profit organization.

 About the Open Information Security Foundation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~